Meñli I Giray: Struggle for power (1466–1478)

-It took Mengli twelve years to establish himself as khan.
-When Haji Girai died power went to his eldest son Nur Devlet.
-Mengli revolted.
+It took Meñli 12 years to establish himself as khan.
+When Haji Giray died, power went to his eldest son Nur Devlet.
+Meñli revolted.
 He was supported by the Crimean nobility while Nur Devlet was supported by the Great Horde.
-In 1467 Mengli occupied the capital of Kyrk-Er (Chufut-Kale) but was soon driven out by Nur Devlet and fled to the Genoese at Kaffa.
+In 1467 Meñli occupied the capital of Kyrk-Er (Chufut-Kale) but was soon driven out by Nur Devlet and fled to the Genoese at Kaffa.
 In June 1468 a delegation of nobles elected him khan at Kaffa.
 He, the nobles and a Genoese detachment marched on the capital.
-After six months Nur Devlet was expelled and fled to the North Caucasus, but was captured and imprisoned in the Genoese fortress at Sudak.
+After six months, Nur Devlet was expelled and fled to the North Caucasus, but was captured and imprisoned in the Genoese fortress at Sudak.

 Second reign 1469–1475

 He made an anti-Turkish alliance with Principality of Theodoro.
 In the summer of 1469 a Turkish fleet burned some villages near Kaffa.
 From late 1473 Eminek made himself head of the Shirin clan which held the eastern peninsula of Crimea.
-He became the second most powerful man in the country and was often hostile to Mengli.
+He became the second most powerful man in the country and was often hostile to Meñli.

-In March 1475 the nobles replaced Mengli with his elder brother Hayder of Crimea.
-Mengli fled to Kaffa.
+In March 1475 the nobles replaced Meñli with his elder brother Hayder of Crimea.
+Meñli fled to Kaffa.
 In May 1475 a large Turkish fleet arrived at Kaffa seeking to subordinate the Genoese.
 They took Kaffa and other Genoese forts and the Principality of Theodoro.
-Mengli, who had supported the Genoese, was captured and taken to Constantinople.
+Meñli, who had supported the Genoese, was captured and taken to Constantinople.
 Nur Devlet was released from prison and restored as a Turkish vassal.
 Nur Devlet's third reign (1475–78) was unsuccessful.
-In the winter of 1477–78 Crimea was briefly conquered by Janibeg, a nephew of Akhmed Khan of the Great Horde.
-Eminek wrote to the sultan asking that Mengli be restored.
-In the spring of 1478 Mengli was released and arrived at Crimea with a Turkish fleet and Turkish soldiers.
-He was joined by Eminek's troops, Nur Devlet was driven out and Mengli became khan as a Turkish vassal.
+In the winter of 1477–78 Crimea was briefly conquered by Janibeg, a nephew of Ahmed Khan of the Great Horde.
+Eminek wrote to the sultan asking that Meñli be restored.
+In the spring of 1478 Meñli was released and arrived at Crimea with a Turkish fleet and Turkish soldiers.
+He was joined by Eminek's troops, Nur Devlet was driven out and Meñli became khan as a Turkish vassal.